To enjoy the full Mail & Guardian online experience: please upgrade your browser

 Though more favourable labour laws benefitted Cosatu, wages and working conditions have been under sustained attack, especially since the onset of the global economic crisis in 2008.
 As a result, the triple scourges of unemployment, poverty and inequality have worsened.
 We have for a while now been the most un-equal society in the world, a most devastating indictment of ANC rule since 1994.

-I have written many articles since the 1990s pointing to the inevitability of a split in the ANC alliance only because it could not be sustained by broken promises.
+written many articles since the 1990s pointing to the inevitability of a split in the ANC alliance only because it could not be sustained by broken promises.
 It was largely only useful for the ANC in elections and the ANC has been pulling in a fundamentally different direction from Cosatu on key economic policies, which has always been the Achilles heel of the ANC alliance.
 The unprecedented social crisis we have today can be directly traced to these differences.
 The lot of the unemployed and unorganised workers is worse.

 But there is a massive contradiction at play in the supposedly reconciliatory interventions of the ANC in the crisis tearing Cosatu apart.
 It is an indisputable fact that Cosatu first became afflicted with factionalist divisions during the second term of former president Thabo Mbeki.
 This is when the ANC became seriously concerned with the consequences Cosatu’s militancy was having on both the ANC alliance and the ANC government and especially on investments in the country.